The territory design process applied by Territory Solutions International includes five principal stages:

 Analysis – The second stage of the territory design process includes evaluation and analysis of the market, customers and the organizational factors driving productivity and growth.
 With analysis of account characteristics, customer profiles can be developed that will simplify account segmentation and targeting.
 With evaluation of the critical business tasks executed by the organization, an effort based model can be developed to target deployment needs within each account segment.
 Finally, these analytical tools can be applied to various deployment scenarios to identify the impact on both revenues and profits for determining the optimal field force size.

-Design - The third stage of the territory design process uses comprehensive territory design technology to create the proposed, optimal alignment quickly.
-Territory Solutions International applies AlignStar® software from TTG, Incorporated, a leader in territory design software since 1988.
-The optimization feature in AlignStar® is applied to design territories that are balanced in attribute and that minimize travel time.
-Proposed territory "center" locations can be easily identified, and when matched to existing personnel, can facilitate the analysis of human resource needs.
+Design – The third stage of the territory design process uses comprehensive territory design technology to create the proposed, optimal alignment quickly.
+Territory Solutions International then reviews and adjusts the optimized solution to ensure the optimal design is achieved for all territories created . . . territory assignments balanced in attribute and that minimize overall travel time.
+Proposed territory “center” locations can also be identified, and when matched to existing personnel, can facilitate the analysis of human resource needs.
 Decisions regarding placement, relocation and assignment of current field personnel can be balanced with recruiting efforts.

 Communication – The final stage of the territory design process includes timely communication of the new field assignments to all affected personnel and organizational levels.
 Territory and management “guides” are produced that contain both geographical maps and informative reports detailing information for each new organizational entity.
 The production and distribution of these flexible, client defined deliverables can be accomplished in either printed or electronic formats.